Maintaining Eligibility

 - Pharmacy Students: 67%

-Maximum Hours (Excessive Hours)
+3. Maximum Hours (Excessive Hours)

 - (Includes Undergraduate students in the College of Nursing, College of Dentistry, and School of Public Health)

 - Students enrolled in a second bachelor's degree will also be held to the 134% degree requirement calculation.
-However, only credit hours from their first degree which apply to the second degree will be counted as attempted hours.
+However, only credit hours from their first degree that apply to the second degree will be counted as attempted hours.
 The total attempted hours will account for previous degree hours plus current degree hours attempted.

 - Graduate Students: 150% of degree program requirements